40th anniversary of the Libyan Revolution

-The 40th anniversary of the Libyan Revolution (الذكرى الأربعون للثورة الليبية) was a ruby jubilee anniversary in the Great Socialist People's Libyan Arab Jamahiriya celebrated on 1 September 2009 in honor of the 1969 Libyan coup d'état.
+The 40th anniversary of the Libyan Revolution (الذكرى الأربعون للثورة الليبية) was a ruby jubilee anniversary in the Great Socialist People's Libyan Arab Jamahiriya celebrated on 1 September 2009 in honor of the 1969 Libyan revolution.

 Background

 The coup, known officially as the al-Fateh Revolution or the 1 September Revolution, was carried out by group of Libyan Army officers led by Colonel Muammar Gaddafi, known as the Free Officers Movement.
 The goal of this group was to overthrow King Idris I. On 1 September, 70 officers and enlisted soldiers who mostly came from the Corps of Signals launched a seizure of the government in Benghazi and, within two hours, gained control of the entire national government.
-One of the coup plotters first actions were to abolish the Kingdom of Libya and proclaim the Libyan Arab Republic.
+One of the coup plotters first actions were to abolish the Kingdom of Libya and proclaim the establishment of the Libyan Arab Republic.
 Institutions that were later created such as the Libyan People's Court were used to purge any remnants of the former regime.
 The coup, staged amidst the Arab Cold War, was the result of a continuous rise in ideologies such as Nasserism, Arab nationalism and Arab socialism throughout the Islamic and particularly the Arab world.
 The coup transformed the country into a military dictatorship under the Libyan Revolutionary Command Council, and later a socialist state or Jamahiriya.

 Events

 Military parade

+A military parade of troops of the African Union and the Libyan Armed Forces took place on Green Square on 1 September.
+This marked the first day of celebrations.

+Troops from foreign countries took part in the parade.
+Units that represented their country included: